-Another thing that’s great about the mobile app is the fact it loads up fast and has a detailed live network map of connected devices.
+Another thing that’s great about the mobile app is that it loads up fast and has a detailed live network map of connected devices.

 This map even shows the speed of the dedicated backhaul in real-time.
-You can tap on the Internet connection to perform an Internet speed test, or on a connected device to view information about it, including signal strength in dBm, MAC/IP addresses, and the router to which it currently connects.
+You can tap on the Internet connection to perform an Internet speed test or on a connected device to view information about it, including signal strength in dBm, MAC/IP addresses, and the router it currently connects.

 Overall, if you only care about keeping tabs on your network and change simple settings like the name and password of your primary or Guest Wi-Fi networks, you’ll love this mobile app and the ARRIS mAX Pro as a whole.
 If you want anything more, however, be prepared to be disappointed.